pedro-nadolny/pedro-nadolny/README.md

 #### :coffee: Coffee

-If for whatever reason you want to buy me a cooffe you can do it [here](https://www.buymeacoffee.com/pedronadolny)!
+If for whatever reason you want to buy me a coffee you can do it [here](https://www.buymeacoffee.com/pedronadolny)!
 Many thanks, my developer hearth will be warmer!

 #### :astronaut: Currently a Bitsonaut at [@bitsoex](https://github.com/bitsoex)
 Biggest crypto exchange in LatAm. *Making crypto useful*. 📈